patternfly/react-topology/packages/module/patternfly-docs/content/examples/TopologyCustomEdges.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

-An **edge** is a node connector, typically represented by an arrow.
+An **edge** is used to indicate a relationship between nodes.
+Using arrow endpoints can show directional (or bi-directional) relationships.

 ## Edge styles